 Tips for a Healthy Smile This Fall

-Between the fall-themed treats, sports and holidays, this season can easily take a toll on your smile.
-Stay on top of your dental health during these months with these helpful tips!
+Between the fall-themed treats, game days and holiday gatherings, this season can easily take a toll on your smile.
+Keep your dental health in top shape during these months with these helpful tips!

 Keep the Sweet Tooth at Bay